- This post contains affiliate links. Read more here.

 - Designed by a professional pet groomer

 These claw clippers are available in two sizes (small/medium is appropriate for most cats) and come with detailed instructions for use.
-The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you going to cut.Buy on Chewy
+The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you’re going to cut.Shop on Chewy Shop on Amazon

 No discussion of cat brushes and grooming tools would be complete without a mention of the basic (and cheap!) flea comb.
 Run it gently through the fur at the neck and shoulders, moving toward the back and tail.
 Then check the removed hair for fleas, white flea eggs, and dark flea feces (often called “flea dirt”).
 Silcox-Rither notes that underarms and inside thighs are the warm places on cats where those pesky fleas are most likely to be hiding.